phani-srikar/stanford-iOS-lecture-notes/Lecture 10 - Multithreading and Autolayout/Part 1 - Multithreading.md

 let session = URLSession(configuration: .default)
 if let url = URL(string: "http://cam.ac.uk/...") {
     let task = session.dataTask(with: url) { (data: Data?, response, error) in
+        // do something with data
-        //you can't do UI work at this level as we're off the main queue DispatchQueue.main.async {
+        // we can't do UI work at this level as we're off the main queue DispatchQueue.main.async {
-            //UI work goes here instead
+            // UI work goes here instead
         }
     }
     task.resume()